It’s an SEO horror story – your rankings have dropped.

-- Most realistic to rank on Page 1
+- Most realistic to rank on page one.

 The targeted keywords that make sense today may not be the ones that made the most sense when you started the campaign, so make sure to re-evaluate periodically.

-If you aren’t proactive with adding or removing the keywords you are tracking, it can become an echo chamber that distracts you from true rankings success.
+If you aren’t proactive with adding or removing the keywords you are tracking, it can become an echo chamber that distracts you from true ranking success.

-If you have a high-value keyword that you’re on page one for but it’s not in your reporting software, you’re missing an opportunity to optimize and hit top position for that term.
+If you have a high-value keyword that has you on page one but it’s not in your reporting software, you’re missing an opportunity to optimize and hit top position for that term.

-Instead, strategically monitor high-value keywords that you can dominate with small on-page optimizations like writing new targeted content or tweaking titles, metas, and H1s.
+Instead, strategically monitor high-value keywords that you can dominate with small on-page optimizations like writing new targeted content or tweaking titles, meta tags, and H1s.